The world humans knew was ruined beyond recognition.

 collapsed.

-A few people could hide in the wilderness and stay alive, but the
+nowhere to flee.
+A few people could hide in the wilderness and stay

-vast majority had nowhere to run.
-The Inuit living in historically
+alive, but the vast majority were out of luck.
+The Inuit living in

-cold regions like Alaska and Northern Canada were the best
+historically cold regions like Alaska and Northern Canada were the

-adapted to survive the onset of an ice age.
-Unfortunately, the Inuit
+best adapted to survive the onset of an ice age.
+Unfortunately, the

-had nowhere to run, either.
-City dwellers tried to join them, and
+Inuit had nowhere to run, either.
+City dwellers tried to join them,

-their range froze solid.
-If that weren't bad enough, the food chain
+and their range froze solid.
+If that weren't bad enough, the food

-died.
-The last humans perished when there was nothing left to eat.
+chain died.
+The last humans perished when there was nothing left

 From the beginning, humans lived on the natural bounty of Earth.